ruvnet/ai-stream/README.md

 import requests
 import base64

-# URL of the Flask app running in your ECS container
+# URL of the Quart app running in your ECS container
 url = "http://YOUR_ECS_SERVICE_PUBLIC_IP:5000/process_frame"

 # Capture a frame from your webcam